Bicycle Network: Metro Routes

 Bicycle Network urges Council to reconsider their position and initiate a study of all the options.
 Only then will they be in a position to make an honest assessment of the best way forward.
 Continuing down the current path could easily result in no solution at all, and calls into question Council's interest in actually finishing this important section of the Bay Trail.

 If you agree and think that Council should objectively review all three options, please write to the Councillors.

 Bay Trail gap to be closed thanks to Beach Road initiative

 2 September 2010.
 Bayside City Council this week voted to approve a 12-month trial of No Stopping zones along Beach Road, and as a consequence, have activated $1.5 million in funding that will contribute to the construction of a back-of-kerb connection of the Bay Trail between Cromer Road and Charman Road.

 Roads Minister Tim Pallas committed the funding as part of a an agreement that will improve the Bech Road corridor.

 This is a significant win for the Bay Trail, and coming at the same as the success with the Beach Road No Stopping zones, it's been a good week.

 Council on the right path

 26 February 2009.
-After much deliberation Bayside Council has resolved to push ahead with designing Bicycle Network Victoria's preferred alignment.
+After much deliberation Bayside Council has resolved to push ahead with designing Bicycle Network's preferred alignment.

 There will be a sealed path behind the existing Beach Rd curb, making the path consistent with the majority of the Bay Trail in Bayside.